-One feature that’s been tweaked is Smart pause.
-Previously with the original Momentum, the moment the earbuds were taken out, music playback would pause.
-Now there’s the choice of keeping music playing even when an earbud is removed.
+Smart pause has been upgraded, whereby with the original Momentum, the moment the earbuds were taken out, music playback would pause; now there’s the choice of keeping music playing.

 The TW 2 operate in a Master/Slave relationship with the right earbud the former.
 Leave the left earbud in the charging case, and you can play music from the right bud, but not vice versa.

-Battery life has been improved from 4 to 7 hours.
-The case gives you another three charges for 28 overall.
-That said, the quoted figure is with ANC and Transparency Mode off and music played at average volume levels off an iPhone.
-Battery life may differ between different mobile devices and features turned on.
+Battery life had almost doubled from the original from 4 to 7 hours, with the case granting another three charges for 28 overall.
+That quoted figure is with ANC and Transparency Mode off and music played at average volume levels off an iPhone.
+I found the Sennheiser’s stamina diminished quickly with ANC.
 A 10-minute charge tops up the earbuds by 1.5 hours, while a full charge takes 90 minutes.

-Audio support is SBC, AAC and aptX.
-Connectivity is up to date with Bluetooth 5.1 support.
+Audio streaming support is SBC, AAC and aptX with Bluetooth 5.1 support.

 - Expressive presentation